mbj4668/pyang/README.md

 **2018-04-25 - Version 1.7.5 released**
   * tree plugin updated to align with RFC 8340

+  * better formatting of YANG modules with -f yang

+  * reduced memory usage

+  * ... and various other enhancements and bug fixes, see CHANGES.

 **2018-02-23 - Version 1.7.4 released**

   * tree plugin updated to align with draft-ietf-netmod-yang-tree-diagrams-05